laamphan/boardman/README.md

 ## How to Run

 - Clone the repository
-- Run `pnpm install` in the root directory
+- Run `pnpm install` in root & client directory to install dependencies
 - Run `pnpm dev` in root & client directory to start the server and client-side application

 ## Notes